jplusplus/newsworthycharts/README.rst

 Changelog
 ---------

+- 1.38.1

+  - Prevent logo from ever being > 155px, to restore previous behaviour.

 - 1.38.0

   - Made multi series bar seasonal bar charts work for opposite signs, so that we can make +/- charts